 The National Association of State Foresters applauds Jaelith Hall-Rivera’s permanent appointment as head of the USDA Forest Service’s State and Private Forestry Branch.

-WASHINGTON—The nation’s 59 state and territorial foresters were thrilled to hear last week from USDA Forest Service Chief Randy Moore that Jaelith Hall-Rivera has accepted the permanent role of associate deputy chief of the agency’s State and Private Forestry (S&PF) Mission Area.
+WASHINGTON—The nation’s 59 state and territorial foresters were thrilled to hear last week from USDA Forest Service Chief Randy Moore that Jaelith Hall-Rivera has accepted the permanent role of deputy chief of the agency’s State and Private Forestry (S&PF) Mission Area.
 Hall-Rivera has served as acting in this position since last year.

 “Jaelith has been a terrific partner to state foresters for many years now.
 We couldn’t be more pleased for her or happy to continue our work together to improve the health, resiliency, and productivity of America’s forests,” said Christopher Martin, NASF president and Connecticut state forester.
 “Jaelith played an important role in advancing the 2018 wildfire funding fix through Congress, which ended ‘borrowing’ from state and private forestry accounts to pay for wildfire suppression.
 She has also been a crucial advocate for state foresters’ outcome-based performance measures initiative that, to date, has helped boost annual appropriations for key state and private forestry programs.”